(Edited with new content on 7/8/19.)

 And there are several interior shots from the Lithuanian National Writer's Union, which hosted the public readings and the book launch.
 Exciting to meet Lithuanians from as far away as Mexico, Australia and Mali.

-I was there May 5-7, 2019 - and the following day, the Minstry of Sport, Education and Science sponsored a few of us to speak to local high school students.
+The Forum was May 5-7, 2019 - and the following day, the Minstry of Sport, Education and Science sponsored a few of us to speak to local high school students.
 This too was an enlightening day.
 First of all, every student in each of the four high school classes I visited spoke passable English.
 Second of all, their questions were wonderful.
 My two favorites were: "When you have no inspiration, what action do you take to get back on track?" and "Do you write from a place of pain or a place of love?"

 Here is a short article I wrote about one of my takeaways from that day.